History of Carlos Boozer in Timeline

 2008: Olympic Gold Medal

-In the 2008 playoffs, the Jazz faced the Houston Rockets in the first round.
-The Jazz defeated the Rockets 4-2, before losing to the Los Angeles Lakers in the second round.
+In the 2008 playoffs, the Jazz defeated the Houston Rockets in the first round, and lost to the Los Angeles Lakers in the second round.

 In 2009, Carlos Boozer surprised many by opting into the remaining year of his contract with the Utah Jazz.

-In the 2009-10 season, Jon Scheyer, Kyle Singler, and Nolan Smith matched the feat set by Boozer, Jason Williams, and Mike Dunleavy Jr. in 2001-02, with each scoring at least 600 points for Duke.
+In the 2009-10 season, Jon Scheyer, Kyle Singler and Nolan Smith matched the feat that Boozer, Jason Williams, and Mike Dunleavy Jr. achieved at Duke by each scoring at least 600 points.

 July 8, 2010: Acquired by Chicago Bulls

-On January 16, 2013, Carlos Boozer scored a season-high 36 points and grabbed 12 rebounds in an overtime victory against the Toronto Raptors.
+On January 16, 2013, Carlos Boozer scored a season-high 36 points and grabbed 12 rebounds during a 107–105 overtime victory against the Toronto Raptors.

 On July 15, 2014, Carlos Boozer was released by the Chicago Bulls via the amnesty clause.